globant-ui/css-training/content/stacking-context/what.md

 A child with `opacity: 1` will be 100% opaque.
 A child with `opacity:.5` will be 50% opaque (or 50% dimmed).
 But, the important part is: opaque/dimmed relative to what? **Relative to its parent.
 That's the stacking context in action**

-A child will get as opaque/dimmed as its parent lets it.
+A child will get as opaque/dimmed as its parent allows it.
 If a `div` has is `opacity:.5` and its child is `opacity:1`, the child itself will be totally opaque, but its parent is half opaque, so 50% is as opaque as the child will get.
 It can't be more that 50%, because it cant't escape its stacking context.

 **Stacking context on z-index**